au-ts/sel4_profiler/toperf/README.md

 # toperf tool
-- This repository serves as a tool to convert from seL4 sample packets to a format that perf can interpret
+- This repository serves as a tool to convert from seL4 sample packets to a format that perf can interpret.
+This is specifically for the PERFILE2.

 - By utilising the pre-existing perf infrastructure we're able to take advantage of the many perf tools, as well as open source tools like flamegraph